resources

 3. The student is suspended or expelled from school; or

-4. The District determines that enrollment within the particular school will exceed Open Enrollment Threshold capacities.
+4. The District determines that enrollment within the particular school will exceed open enrollment threshold capacities; or

-5. Nonrenewal of Permits: When the district determines that enrollment within the school will exceed the school’s open enrollment threshold, determination of which nonresident students will be excluded from continued enrollment in a school during a subsequent year is based upon time in the school, with those most recently enrolled excluded first and the use of a lottery system when multiple nonresident students have the same number of school days in the school.
+6. Nonrenewal of Open Enrollment Applications: When the district determines that enrollment within the school will exceed the school’s open enrollment threshold, determination of which nonresident students will be excluded from continued enrollment in a school during a subsequent year is based upon time in the school, with those most recently enrolled excluded first and the use of a lottery system when multiple nonresident students have the same number of school days in the school.

-6. The Board of Education retains sole authority for any nonrenewal of permits which nonrenewal would be the result of the school exceeding the open enrollment threshold.
+7. The Board of Education retains sole authority for any nonrenewal of open enrollment applications, which nonrenewal would be the result of the school exceeding the open enrollment threshold.
 Any such action of the Board will be done by vote in an open meeting.

-7. Appeal: The determination of the open enrollment transfer request, may be appealed to a three-person District Enrollment Appeal Panel appointed by the Superintendent or the superintendent’s designee.
+8. Appeal: The determination of the open enrollment application rejection or open enrollment application revocation, may be appealed to a three-person District Enrollment Appeal Panel appointed by the Superintendent or the superintendent’s designee.
 The members of the appeal panel shall not have prior participation in the matter being reviewed.

-1. A written appeal must be made to the superintendent’s designee with ten (10) business days of the day the open enrollment transfer acceptance or rejection is mailed to the student and parent/legal guardian.
+1. A written appeal must be made to the superintendent’s designee, the Office of School Performance, within ten (10) business days of the day the open enrollment application rejection or open enrollment application revocation.

 2. The appeal panel shall review the determination of the school administrator and any documents submitted by the student.